 Best Choice Schools.com noted UMF’s two new LEED-certified campus buildings (Frances Allen Black Hall and Education Center).
 It also mentioned the UMF Sustainable Campus Coalition, a campus orgnization that initiates a number of projects to encourage campus sustainability.
 The website singled out one popular UMF Sustainable Campus Coalition project — its annual Recycled Sledding Contest, brings students together to create sleds out of recycled materials.

-The Sustainable Campus Coalition is a coalition of students, faculty, staff and community members that promotes environmental sustainability on campus and in the area community.
-The organization started in 2001 with a focus on the green design of the UMF Education Center, which earned LEED green building certification.
+The Sustainable Campus Coalition, an organization of students, faculty, staff and community members, actively promotes environmental sustainability on campus and in the area community.

 The mission of the Sustainable Campus Coalition has broadened to include public education, collaborations with community organizations, municipalities and schools, assessment and mitigation planning associated with greenhouse gas emissions, improvement of recycling on campus, development of a campus organic garden and orchard, encouragement of local food and institutional composting, and reduction of automobile idling.